-We chose Anne Sullivan’s name was to pay tribute to an Irish immigrant who came to prominence as a teacher of deafblind people in the United States.
+We chose Anne Sullivan’s name to pay tribute to an Irish immigrant who came to prominence as a teacher of people who were deafblind in the United States.

 Anne Sullivan’s parents Thomas and Alice Sullivan left Limerick during the famine and settled in Massachusetts, where Anne was born in 1866.
 At only five years old, Anne contracted an eye infection and began losing her sight.
 Three years later, Anne’s mother passed away and she and her younger brother were abandoned by their father and sent to an Alms house in Tewksbury.